 Computer Science has been taught at Aberystwyth University since 1970 making us one of the first CS Departments in the UK.
-We will celebrate 50 years of Computer Science in Aberystwyth in 2020.
 What was taught when the department was founded is quite different from what is taught now.
 While technology keeps moving on many of the underlying principles remain the same: software and systems should fulfil their task correctly, they should be useable, efficient and easily maintained.
 Computer Science is a particularly fast moving subject, and we aim to equip you with skills that will still be of benefit long after graduation, such as the ability and confidence to learn new programming languages and technology platforms, to communicate effectively and work in teams and to think logically and solve problems.